History of Frutiger Aero

 The first part of the name "Frutiger" is derived from the Frutiger typefaces, designed by Adrian Frutiger, and the second part "Aero" is derived from the Windows Aero design interface.

-There are also other sub-aesthetics of Frutiger Aero that the community has defined, such as Frutiger Eco, Frutiger Aurora, Dark Aero (Frutiger Ego), Technozen, Helvetica Aqua, and more (see picture below).
+There are also other sub-aesthetics or sub-genres of Frutiger Aero that the community has defined, such as Frutiger Eco, Frutiger Aurora, Dark Aero, Technozen, Helvetica Aqua Aero, and more (see picture below).

 Frutiger Aero regained popularity around 2022 thanks to social media, people that were kids when it was popular, now being adults, are returning to the aesthetic, but also younger people that were not around still enjoy it.